Statement

 I am intrigued by the interplay between cityscape culture and natural landscapes, exploring their coexistence and the possibilities they offer for creative expression.
 By showcasing these dualities, I strive to uncover new perspectives and generate moments of discovery through my art.
 Each structure, object, and interactive installation I create becomes a conduit for exploring the untold stories and hidden narratives embedded within East St. Louis and beyond.

 Through my art, I aim to challenge the status quo of urban environments, celebrating their resilience and complexities while honoring the memory, play, and familial ties that define my personal and cultural identity.
-As I grow and change so follows the art, I also take interest in faith-based content/creativity (Founder of Visuals of Faith) and the intriguing nuances of design, line, color, and sound.

 Biography